avegao/aws-athena-node-client/README.md

 ## Upgrade from v2 to v3

 - There is a new statistics parameter in QueryConfig.
 Now the executeQuery methods will also return a statistics object if the stats parameter is true.
+By default stats value is false

 ### athenaNodeClient.executeQuery<T>()